Total War (video game series): Total War: Attila

 On 25 September 2014, Creative Assembly announced Total War: Attila at the Eurogamer Expo.
 Using the same engine as Total War: Rome II, the game followed the life of Attila the Hun during the Dark Ages of Europe, much like Napoleon: Total War did with Napoleon's life after Empire: Total War.
 According to Creative Assembly, Total War: Attila would implement an "apocalyptic" atmosphere, with hostile weather and darker lighting.
 Total War: Attila was released on 17 February 2015.

 Total War: Warhammer

 Announced on 22 April 2015, Total War: Warhammer changes the rules of the series as it takes place in a setting of high fantasy.
 The setting comes from Games Workshop's Warhammer Fantasy.
 The real-time battles and turn-based sandbox campaigns, a staple of the series, return.
-Races include the men of the Empire and Bretonnia, Orcs and Goblins (Greenskins), Dwarves, Vampire Counts, the Warriors of Chaos, Beastmen, Wood Elves, and the Norscan Tribes.
+Races include the men of the Empire and Bretonnia, Orcs and Goblins (Greenskins), Dwarfs, Vampire Counts, the Warriors of Chaos, Beastmen, Wood Elves, and the Norscan Tribes.
 Sega revealed this is the first in what will be a trilogy of titles.
 Total War: Warhammer was released on 24 May 2016.